-2.2.16 Constellation
+2.2.15 Constellation

 The Constellation property, totaling 11,142 ha, is located in the southeastern Athabasca Basin.
 The project is sixty kilometres south of the present-day Athabasca Basin edge and the Key Lake Mine and Mill complex along Highway 914.
 Historical exploration on the project consists of prospecting and geological mapping that were completed in conjunction with airborne radiometric, electromagnetic, and magnetic surveys.
 These historical surveys identified electromagnetic conductors associated with magnetic lows that flank magnetic highs, which is an analogous geological framework for Athabasca style uranium deposits.
 These geophysical surveys were followed by geological mapping and wide-spaced prospecting programs both on Property and along trend to the south.
 Prospecting along trend identified outcrop-hosted high-grade uranium mineralization in Getty-Minerals Zones 2-6 and 2-3, located approximately 10 kilometres from the project boundary.
 These showings returned uranium mineralization from grab samples in outcrop grading 2.787% U3O8 and 4.60% U3O8.
 The mineralized magnetic low corridor along which the Getty-Minerals Zones are hosted trends onto the Constellation project.
 The Company believes the central Archean gneiss core forms a structural lozenge or competency contrast which may create important conduits and structural traps for hydrothermal activity and the deposition of uranium.
-The northeast-southwest oriented magnetic lows represent three target corridors with the potential for structural re-activation.
+The northeast-southwest oriented magnetic lows represent three target corridors with the potential for structural reactivation.
 In total, the Constellation project contains over 18 kilometres of untested prospective target area.
-The Company is actively seeking Joint-Venture partners for its Constellation project.